Griffon26/tdiff3/README.md

 ## Project status

 Tdiff3 is still at an early stage of development.
-This means that some shortcuts were taken to quickly get the application into a usable state.
+This means that some important features are still missing.
 Some examples:
-* for now the input files are read entirely into memory when the application starts
+* it isn't clear in the user interface what keys can be used
-* no editing of the merge result is possible yet, only conflict resolution through selection
+* there is no status bar or other type of feedback when the application cannot execute a command from the user (such as saving the file when there are still unsolved conflicts)

-This will be the focus of development in the coming period, along with important usability improvements.
+This will be the focus of development in the coming period.

 If you're interested in this program, either as a user or possibly even a developer I'd love to hear from you.
 You can find my email address on GitHub.